rohitbrleaf/a-simple-neural-network/README.md

    most used cost function used in linear regression is mean sqaured error
     cost: sum of errors divided by length of targets

+  # Bias ?
+  bias is what we use for controlling y-intercept. think like it as a playstation controller for controlling y-intercept